GoogleCloudPlatform/compute-video-demo-ansible/README.md

 1. In order for `ansible` to create Compute Engine instances, you'll need a [Service Account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
 It's recommended that you create a new Service Account (don't use the default), called 'demo-ansible', for this demo.
-Make sure to create a new JSON formatted private key file for this Service Account.
-Also, note the *Email address* of this Service Account (should be `demo-ansible@YOUR_PROJECT_ID.iam.gserviceaccount.com`) since this will be required in the Ansible configuration files.
+    1. Create a new JSON formatted private key file for this Service Account.
+Save it to your local machine in file `~/serviceaccounts/demo-ansible.json`.
+    1. Grant role _Compute Admin_ to the service account.

 1. Next you will want to install the
 [Cloud SDK](https://cloud.google.com/sdk/) and make sure you've